141 DWI arrests made during 2022 Fourth of July Enforcement Initiative

 AUSTIN, Texas - The Austin Police Department (APD) conducted a DWI Enforcement Initiative over the Fourth of July holiday season, from June 24 - July 11.

-The Austin Police Department and TxDOT focus on preventing lives from being lost on the streets, highways, and waterways of Austin.
-The Department is dedicated to making the roadways and waterways of Austin safe for residents and visitors through education and enforcement.
+The Austin Police Department and TxDOT say they focus on preventing lives from being lost on the streets, highways, and waterways of Austin by being dedicated to making the roadways and waterways of Austin safe for residents and visitors through education and enforcement.